 Shooting long time lapses can be incredibly boring.
 Especially in the middle of the night, but I have got to meet some very interesting people whilst doing them as it inevitably attracts attention.
 I am going to be doing a full tutorial on time lapse and hyper lapse photography soon.
 Watch out for that…

 It has been an exciting year so far with regards to

 ...with many being introduced at NAB 2017.
 It seems that Moore’s law time period of 18 months has long gone.
 I can barely turn on my computer these days without some alert of an impending product launch!

 …and therein may lie a problem.

-It seems to me that major manufacturers like Canon, Nikon, Sony etc are all so keen to capitalise on this surge of interest in the photography world that we are having, they all seem to be releasing products that are not ready.
+It seems to me that major manufacturers like Canon, Nikon, Sony etc are all too keen to capitalise on this surge of interest in the photography world.
+Maybe they are releasing products that are not quite ready.